 Who Are The Global Alliance for Chronic Diseases?

-Celina Gorre, Executive Director of the GACD Secretariat, and Professor Anthony Costello, Director of the UCL Institute for Global Health (IGH), talk about the impact of chronic non-communicable diseases, how GACD members are working to combat this and why IGH's multi-disciplinary research makes it the perfect host for the GACD Secretariat.
+Celina Gorre, Executive Director of the GACD Secretariat, and Professor Anthony Costello, former Director of the UCL Institute for Global Health (IGH), talk about the impact of chronic non-communicable diseases, how GACD members are working to combat this and why IGH's multi-disciplinary research makes it the perfect host for the GACD Secretariat.

 The Global Alliance for Chronic Diseases (GACD) is a collection of the world's biggest public research funding agencies.
 We fund joint programmes into life-style related or chronic diseases (cardiovascular diseases, diabetes, certain cancers, lung diseases and mental health).